knative/release/README.md

 # Instructions

-Below you'll find the instructions to release a `knative.dev` repository.
+Below you'll find the instructions to release the docs repository see [Release docs](#release-docs)

 For more information on the timetable, jump to the [Timetable](#timetable) paragraph.